 How the Settlement Check Process Works

 Whether you are receiving your check from the insurance company or the defendant themselves, there could be processing delays.
-There may also be specific deadlines in place depending on where you live that require a defendant to send a settlement check within a certain amount of time after they have received your signed release form.
+There may also be specific deadlines in place, depending on where you live, that require a defendant to send a structured settlement check within a certain amount of time after they have received your signed release form.
 In some states, interest may be added to your settlement amount from the date the defendant receives your release form.

 This way, the defendant is encouraged to compensate you sooner rather than later.
-Once the release form is received, the defendant’s attorney or insurance company will send a check to your lawyer for processing.
-Your lawyer will then be responsible for distributing your settlement funds as needed.
+Once the release form is received, the defendant’s attorney or insurance company will send a check to your legal counsel for processing.
+Your experienced lawyer will then be responsible for distributing your settlement funds as needed and taking the necessary legal action.

 How Your Lawyer Distributes Settlement Funds

-After the defendant has sent your settlement check to your attorney, your personal injury lawyer will be responsible for putting the settlement funds into an escrow account.
-This ensures the insurance company has enough money to cover the total value of your settlement check.
+After the defendant has sent your structured payments to your attorney, your personal injury lawyer or law firm will be responsible for putting the settlement funds into an escrow account.
+This ensures the insurance company has enough money to cover the total value of your personal injury settlement payment.
 It is also commonly referred to as “waiting for the check to clear.”

-Once your settlement funds have cleared, your attorney can then use the money to cover outstanding liens, including medical expenses and other debts.
+Once your settlement funds have cleared, your attorney can then use the money to cover outstanding liens, including medical expenses, future expenses, outstanding bills, and other financial obligations.
 Your lawyer will then receive their contingency agreement, pay back your pre-settlement loan, and send the remaining balance to you in the form of a check or via direct deposit.

 Potential Delays Before Receiving a Settlement Check

-It is not uncommon for plaintiffs to find themselves dealing with delays associated with their settlement check.
-Other potential issues that could have an impact on whether your settlement check is delayed include:
+Furthermore, insurers, medical providers, and other legal obligations often affect the timelines for receiving settlement checks.
+Hence, it is not uncommon for plaintiffs to find themselves dealing with delays associated with their settlement checks.
+Other potential issues that could have an impact on whether your settlement payout is delayed include:

 - The settlement involving an estate

-- Your lawyer is renegotiating the amount of your liens
+- Your lawyer or legal team is renegotiating the amount of your medical liens.

 - Insurance companies failing to forward necessary documents for approval